Laos27/leaflet-challenge/README.md

 The objective of this challenge was to create an Earthquake Visualisation using Leaflet, by plotting all the earthquakes from (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson) based on their longitude and latitude.

 The visualisation includes popups that provide additional information about each specific earthquake such as Location, Time, Magnitude and Depth.

+The final visualisation deployed in the following link: https://laos27.github.io/leaflet-challenge/